(Mycobacterium ulcerans infection)

 Cellulitis may look like oedema caused by M. ulcerans infection but in the case of cellulitis, the lesions are painful and the patient is ill and febrile.

-HIV infection is not a risk factor but in co-endemic countries, HIV infection complicates the management of the patient.2 The weakened immune system makes the clinical progression of Buruli ulcer more aggressive and treatment outcomes are poor.
+HIV infection is not a risk factor, but in co-endemic countries HIV infection complicates the management of the patient2.
+The weakened immune system makes the clinical progression of Buruli ulcer more aggressive, and as a result the treatment outcomes are poor.

 Four standard laboratory methods can be used to confirm Buruli ulcer; IS2404 polymerase chain reaction (PCR), direct microscopy, histopathology and culture.
-However, is the common method for confirmation because it has the highest sensitivity and results can be available within 48 hours.
-WHO has recently published a manual on these 4 methods to guide laboratory scientists and health workers.3
+PCR is the most commonly used method.
+WHO has recently published a manual on these 4 methods to guide laboratory scientists and health workers3.

-A WHO network consisting 17 laboratories in 14 endemic and non-endemic institutions support national control programmes to confirm cases.
+A WHO network consisting of 17 laboratories in 14 endemic and non-endemic countries support national control programmes to confirm cases.

 Different combination of antibiotics given for 8 weeks are used to treat the Buruli ulcer irrespective of the stage.
 One of the following combinations may be used depending on the patient:

-Since streptomycin is contraindicated in pregnancy, the combination of rifampicin and clarithromycin is also considered the safer option for pregnant patients; or a combination of rifampicin (10 mg/kg once daily) and moxifloxacin (400 mg once daily) has also been used though its effectiveness has not been proven by randomized trial.
+Since streptomycin is contraindicated in pregnancy, the combination of rifampicin and clarithromycin is considered the safer option for pregnant patients.
+A combination of rifampicin (10 mg/kg once daily) and moxifloxacin (400 mg once daily) has also been used though its effectiveness has not been proven by randomized trial.

 It is important to strengthen the capacity of the health system at all levels in affected areas to ensure access to quality care.
-Patients, family members and health workers work together to obtain the best results.

 1. Development of oral antibiotic treatment

-A randomized clinical trial being coordinated by WHO started in Benin and Ghana in 2013 with the objective of developing an oral-based treatment for Buruli ulcer.
+A randomized clinical trial coordinated by WHO started in Benin and Ghana in 2013 with the objective of developing an oral-based treatment for Buruli ulcer.
 The recruitment is expected to be completed by the end of 2016, with a one-year follow-up till the end of 2017.